Strategies for Preventing Postmenopausal Osteoporosis

 Vitamin K helps with bone metabolism and regulates calcium in the joint tissue.
 Leafy greens, broccoli, and soybeans are great sources of this nutrient.

 Protein is a key component of bone tissue that is essential for repair and maintenance.
-Including lean meats, poultry, fish, dairy, and plant-based protein in your diet can help improve your bone health.
+Including meats, poultry, fish, dairy, and plant-based protein in your diet can help improve your bone health.

 Nutrients that support bone health can usually be found in a balanced diet.
 That’s why it’s important to tailor your eating habits so that they include a wide variety of nutrient-dense foods.